so-stj/IPDroper/README.md

 ---

-** Warning:** This tool modifies iptables rules and can affect network connectivity.
+**Warning:** This tool modifies iptables rules and can affect network connectivity.
 Always test in a safe environment first and ensure you have proper backups of your iptables configuration.

-** Note:** IPDroper is designed for educational and security purposes.
+**Note:** IPDroper is designed for educational and security purposes.
 Please ensure compliance with local laws and regulations when using this tool.

+**Performance Tip:** For production environments or systems with many country blocks, consider using the ipset version for significantly better performance and easier management.